(noun) — Definition: a person who turns benevolent thoughts into real-world mitzvah.

 Dr. Samuel S. Rockwern Passover Delivery Project

 Help local Jewish families in need celebrate Passover by participating in our annual Passover Delivery Project.
-Organize, assemble, and personally deliver boxes filled with food for a Seder meal.
+Organize, assemble, and personally deliver bags filled with food for a Seder meal.

 Holocaust Survivors Friendship Club